artisanadaptations/ArtisanAdaptations/README.md

 My name is Paul.

-I am working on creating highly customized solutions for users with disabilities to navigate electronic life.
+I am working on creating highly customized solutions for users with disabilities to navigate life.

 Check out my website at [Artisan Adaptations](https://artisanadaptations.com) for more information.